An HR Glossary for HR Terms

 What Is a Nonresident Alien?

-For tax purposes, an employee may also be considered a nonresident alien if they qualify as a resident of a treaty country or are a legal resident of the following areas:
+For tax purposes, an employee may also be considered a nonresident alien individual if they qualify as a resident of a treaty country or are a legal resident of the following areas:

 - American Samoa